avtar

 How to dispute your ancillary fee statement

 Tenants receive ancillary fee statements every year, and they can sometimes be surprisingly high.
 If this is the case, it’s worth taking a closer look and, if necessary, contesting the ancillary fee statement.
-Possible errors in ancillary fees include inaccurate information, incorrect meter readings and impermissible cost types.
+Possible errors in ancillary fee statements include inaccurate distribution formulae, incorrect meter readings and impermissible cost types.

 What counts as ancillary fees?